 With panoramic views of the River Thames, National Trust Cliveden provides an example of one of the world's finest luxury hotels.
 About 152 hectares (376 acres) of pristine countryside surround this stately home.
 Located close to London, the house provides a country getaway close to the city.
 Dine in style at chef Andre Garret's gourmet restaurant.
 Find the boathouse and take a cruise down the Thames, and in summer months try the afternoon champagne cruise.
 Explore the extensive gardens featuring multiple works of art, famously the "Fountain of Love," or get lost in the garden maze.
-Make National Trust Cliveden a centerpiece of your Taplow vacation itinerary, and find what else is worth visiting using our Taplow trip itinerary planner .
+Plan your visit to National Trust Cliveden and a wealth of other attractions, well-known and undiscovered, using our Taplow attractions planner .

 Unable to display map at this time.
 Please try again later.

 We were only planning to visit for a couple of hours, but there is so much to see we stayed most of the day.
 Lovely walks through the wooded areas down to the river, quite a climb back up though!
 Beau... more »

 Stunning gardens, lovely family atmosphere.
 Really worth a visit.
 So much more to this place than just the Profumo Scandal! more »